MicrosoftLearning/PL-900DE/Instructions/Labs/LAB[PL-900]_M06Lab01_PVA.md

 4. Das Begrüßungsthema enthält 52 Triggerbegriffe.
 Klicken Sie auf **Zum Dokumenterstellungsbereich**.

-5. Navigieren Sie zur ersten Nachricht, und ersetzen Sie sie durch `Hallo, ich bin ein virtueller Agent.
-Ich kann Ihnen sagen, wie sich COVID-19 verbreitet, wie Sie sich schützen, wie Sie Ihr Zuhause und Ihre Familie auf COVID-19 vorbereiten, Symptome, Tests und vieles mehr.`
+5. Navigieren Sie zur ersten Nachricht, und ersetzen Sie sie durch `Hi, I’m a virtual agent.
+I can tell you about how COVID-19 spreads, how to protect yourself, preparing your home and family for COVID-19, symptoms, testing, and more.`

 6. Klicken Sie auf **Speichern**.